Chart Color Schemes

 Highbury features high concentrations of family households, with a median household size of 2.7 people

-Family households comprise 81.7% of all households, including 38.8% couples with children, 32.5% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 18.3%, with lone person households at 16.7% and group households making up 1.6%.
+Family households account for 81.7% of all households, consisting of 38.8% couples with children, 32.5% couples without children, and 10.1% single parent families.
+Non-family households make up the remaining 18.3%, with lone person households at 16.7% and group households comprising 1.6% of the total.
 The median household size is 2.7 people.

 Frequently Asked Questions - Households